Last Updated: Aug 15, 2020 Views: 89845

 If you are using the SimplyE app to manage your ebook account, then we recommend that you do not use Libby.
 SimplyE was meant to be used independently of Libby and other ebook apps.

 Who do I contact if I have a question or problem?

-Please visit your local library or send an email to email@example.com with as much detail as possible regarding the issue you are experiencing.
-If it is a technical problem, please include any error messages you received as well as details about your computer, e.g., Mac/PC, operating system, version of browser used, etc.) You may also ask for help from a librarian at your local library or call (415) 557-4400 for assistance.
+For the quickest response, please use our eBooks Help Online Form and include as many details as possible regarding the issue you are experiencing.
+If it is a technical problem, please include any error messages you received and details about your computer (e.g., Mac/PC, operating system, version of browser used, etc.) You may also ask for help from a librarian at your local library or call (415) 557-4400 for assistance.